StrixSC/Sketches/README.md

 # Sketches

-### These are a collection of sketches made with P5.js, Processing and Haxe Lang
+### These are a collection of sketches made with P5.js

 #### Note: Most of these aren't that great and/or are not finished 😅